NicoFJCruz/NicoFJCruz/README.md

 <h3> I'm a Fullstack Developer from Argentina. </h3>

-I graduated from Coding Bootcamp of Plataforma 5, where I completed over 800 hours of intensive training and worked on challenging projets, such as an web ap to to a performance feedbach for GlobalsNews Group.
+I graduated from Coding Bootcamp of Plataforma 5, where I completed over 800 hours of intensive training and worked on challenging projets, such as a web ap to a performance feedback for GlobalsNews Group.
 Also, I have studies in Electromechanical Engineering.

 I consider myself creative and passionate about technology.
 My objective is always to keep learning and advancing in the IT sector, and I am committed to offering innovative solutions all the challenges I face